sCaleWebs/member_introduction/members.md

 * Diane Srivastava is a community ecologist interested in all things spatial, trophic and functional.
 Diane enjoys making null models, drinking caipirinhas and long walks in the rainforest.
 * Colette Ward is a postdoctoral researcher at Fisheries and Oceans Canada.
 She is a community ecologist with a soft spot for aquatic food webs.
 She enjoys working and playing in her study systems and learning how to better wrangle large datasets.
 * Melissa Guzman is a PhD student with Diane Srivastava.
 I am interested in trophic (and in the future more broadly network) metacommunities.
 I also enjoy statistics and computational approaches that help us solve problems.
+*Jana Petermann is a community ecologists at Salzburg University.
+She works in small aquatic systems (and large ones and terrestrial ones) and likes insects, climbing and coffee.